Fruit Tree (box set): Versions

-There are now three distinct releases of Fruit Tree.
+There are three distinct releases of Fruit Tree.

 1979 release

 The 1979 release, with a full title of Fruit Tree - The Complete Recorded Works, consisted of a UK-only box set of three LPs.
 The first two were as track-listed below.
 The third LP comprised Pink Moon (track listing as below) and four previously unreleased bonus tracks.
-For the 1986 version, the bonus tracks were removed to become the last four songs of a fourth disk inclusion, Time of No Reply.
+For the 1986 version, the bonus tracks were moved to the last four songs of a fourth disc, Time of No Reply.

 This version was released on Island Records with a tree-design box cover and new artwork sleeves for each LP.

 1986 release

 The 1986 version, titled just Fruit Tree, was a 4 LP/CD box set and had the track listing as given below.
-It consisted of Drake's three studio albums and Time of No Reply, a new fourth disk of previously unreleased material which was also released as a separate standalone album in the same year.
+It consisted of Drake's three studio albums and Time of No Reply, a new fourth disc of previously unreleased material, which was also released as a standalone album in the same year.

 This version was released on Hannibal Records, with a Nick Drake photo box cover and original LP jacket designs restored.